Congruence for lattice path models with filter restrictions and long steps: The Auxiliary Lattice Path Model

-\begin{definition} For $n\in\mathbb{N}$, we will say that there is a filter $\mathcal{F}_d^{n}$ of type $n$, located at $x=d$ if at $x=d,\;d+1$ only the following steps are allowed: The index above the arrow is the weight of the step. \end{definition} Note that by default, an arrow with no number at the top means that the corresponding step has weight $1$.
-Example of possible steps for descending paths in the presence of this restriction is given in Figure \ref{F1}.
+The index above the arrow is the weight of the step. \end{definition} Note that by default, an arrow with no number at the top means that the corresponding step has a weight of $1$.
+An example of possible steps for descending paths in the presence of this restriction is given in Figure \ref{F1}.
 We highlighted steps of weight $2$ with red instead of an arrow with a superscript $2$ for future convenience, as those are the most common for the auxiliary lattice path model and its modifications.
-We will be mostly involved with filters of type $1$, so superscripts $n$ will be avoided, leaving Bratteli diagrams with black and red arrows, with weights $1$ and $2$ correspondingly.
+We were mostly involved with filters of type $1$, so superscripts $n$ were avoided, leaving Bratteli diagrams with black and red arrows, with weights $1$ and $2$ correspondingly.

 \begin{lemma} The number of lattice paths from $(0,0)$ to $(M,N)$ with steps from $\mathbb{S}$ and filter restriction $\mathcal{F}_d^{n}$ with $x=d>0$ and $n\in\mathbb{N}$ is

 \end{lemma} \begin{proof} The proof is the same as for Lemma 4.8 and Lemma 4.9 in \cite{PS}. \end{proof}